vishwanathkarka/Fullstack-JS-project-09/README.md

 ## PROJECT 09 - [LINK ](https://liveproj-09.netlify.app/)

 -   Skills Gained in this project
-    -   Learned how we can center any svgs, images as background by using background-position & background-repeat.
+    -   learned how to add responsiveness.
-    -  Learned to create linear-gradient background color
+    -  learned where to use the CSS order property

 ## Time taken to finish this project

--   2 hour taken to complete it.
+-   4 hour taken to complete it.